Discover Kalkan on Turkey's Lycian Coast on your holiday

 Following World War I, the exchange in population between the new Turkish Republic and Greece took place in 1923 after the Turkish War of Independence.
 Most of the Greek origin people then living in Kalkan left Turkey.
 Some went to the nearby Greek island of Meis, but most were resettled near Athens.
 They were resettled as a community (like most Greek immigrants from Turkey) and named their new town "Kalamaki", after Kalkan's previous name.

 Trading continued until it faded away in the 1950's due to the improvement of the Turkish road system and the adoption of overland transport.
 With no more sea trade, the population of Kalkan trickled away as people moved to larger coastal cities to find work.
 Luckily, Kalkan was saved by the arrival of wealthy English yachtsmen in the 1960's and tourism eventually became the main economy of Kalkan.
 Because of this, Kalkan has retained its historic charm.
-Strict building and preservation codes are enforced and many of Kalkan's buildings are listed
+Strict building and preservation codes are enforced and many of Kalkan's buildings are listed.

 The Taurus mountains rise to over ten thousand feet and the highest peaks are snow covered right into early summer.
 Its magnificent scenery with its lakes, woods and forests, its stunning turquoise coast line and superb ruins of two dozen cities make Lycia a place to explore and enjoy.
 Lycia's coastline runs for several hundred kilometers, borders the Mediterranean and attracts yachtsmen to the crystal clear waters and near perfect climate.

-With a climate often compared to that of Southern California you can be guaranteed sun from May to October and beyond.
+The climate is often compared to that of Southern California you can be guaranteed sun from May to October and beyond.
 Endless warm days can be spent at your private pool, on the town beach, visiting the many beach clubs, enjoying lazy days at sea, learning to sail, scuba dive, water ski - the choices are endless.
 And if the mood takes you there is plenty more to see outside the confines of Kalkan, the 12 mile long sandy Patara Beach in the next bay;-one of the top ten in the world (Sunday Times 2005),'Kaputas'- within 15 minutes of Kalkan and 'Olu Deniz'- 45 minutes away, add to Lycia 's unique historic and scenic appeal to visitors.